Hugh Cornwell: Post-Stranglers solo career

+2022–present

+In 2022, Hugh released his tenth solo studio album, Moments of Madness, on 21 October.
+Self-produced, with all instruments recorded by himself, the album explores themes of ageing, tattoos and the "throwaway society".
+The first single, "Red Rose", was released on 18 April 2022, ahead of a 21-date UK tour running from 4 November to 3 December.

+In 2024, Hugh released a live album, All the Fun of the Fair (4 October), recorded during UK shows in January that year with his long-serving band, bassist Pat Hughes and drummer Windsor McGilvray.
+That Autumn, he toured further UK and Ireland dates, including full-band shows in Ireland and dates with special guests EXTC.

+In June 2025, Hugh performed at Glastonbury Festival.
+That November, he and his band undertook the "Come and Get Some" tour, playing the 1979 album Nosferatu in full alongside Stranglers and solo material, with support from The Courettes.
+The tour title references a line from "Wrong Way Round," a Nosferatu track featuring Ian Dury's fairground-barker ad-libs.

+In 2026, Hugh played further festival and Nosferatu dates, including Forest Fest in Co.
+Laois, Ireland (25 July), GuilFest in Guildford (5 July) and a show at Peak Cavern ("The Devil's Arse"), Castleton, Derbyshire (15 August).
+In November, an acoustic tour is planned, "Never Say Goodbye," his first solo acoustic tour since 2017 and, by his own description, his last, previewing new songs from his forthcoming album.

+Hugh's next studio album, Succubus, is scheduled for release in 2027, coinciding with the 50th anniversary of The Stranglers' debut album, Rattus Norvegicus (1977).

 Film, theatre, television and podcast

 Cornwell has an interest in acting, and has appeared in a number of productions.
 In the early 1980s, he appeared in Charlie's Last Stand with Bob Hoskins and Stephen Rea at the Almeida Theatre, London.
 He also appeared in the 1987 Peter Richardson film Eat the Rich, the award-winning BBC Screen Two series (successor to Play for Today) and in the 1995 BBC production, Rumble.
 He has also appeared in a number of videos and short films, including Bertrand Fèvre's L'étoile de sang.

 Cornwell hosts Mr Demille FM, a podcast that takes his passion for film and explores it through interviews and episodes on careers and themes.
 Guests have included Debbie Harry, Brian Eno and Sir David Puttnam.

 Cricket

 A cricket fan, Cornwell appeared on the Jamie Theakston Cricket Show on BBC Radio 5 Live in 2001.
 He played a live acoustic version of "(Get A) Grip (On Yourself)" with the then England batsman and guitarist Mark Butcher.
 Cornwell subsequently became a player with Bunbury Cricket Club, and has been a guest on "A View from the Boundary" on BBC Radio 4's Test Match Special and BBC Radio 5 Live's Yes It's the Ashes.